woq-blended/woq.github.io/_posts/2014-06-03-project-blended.markdown

 The new documentation location is at [http://www.wayofquality.de/projects/blended/](http://www.wayofquality.de/projects/blended/).
 We hope the documentation becomes easier to read and navigate by transitioning to the new site and be able to share even better.

 In that sense, **de.woq.osgi.java** is dead, long live project **Blended** ...

-_Note: The technical bits of renaming everything under the covers will take a couple of days._